AbtinMogharabin/MakeMe-BNN/README.md

 # 1. Introduction

 The challenge of effectively quantifying uncertainty in predictions made by deep learning models, particularly Deep Neural Networks (DNNs), is crucial for their safe deployment in risk-sensitive environments.
-DNNs are typically deterministic, providing point estimates without any measure of confidence, which can lead to overconfident decisions in critical applications such as autonomous driving or medical diagnostics.
+DNNs are typically deterministic, providing point estimates without any measure of confidence, which can lead to overconfident decisions in many real-world applications, particularly in safety-critical domains such as autonomous driving, medical diagnoses, industrial visual inspection, etc.

 Traditional Bayesian Neural Networks (BNNs) represent a probabilistic approach to neural networks where the weights are treated as random variables with specified prior distributions, rather than fixed values.
 This method allows BNNs to not only make predictions but also to estimate the uncertainty of these predictions by integrating over the possible configurations of weights.
 To compute these integrations, which are generally intractable due to the high dimensionality of the parameter space, BNNs typically employ approximation techniques like Variational Inference (VI) or Markov Chain Monte Carlo (MCMC).
 These methods, however, introduce significant computational overhead and complexity.
 VI, for instance, requires the selection of a tractable family of distributions that can limit the expressiveness of the model, while MCMC is computationally expensive and slow to converge, particularly for large datasets or complex network architectures.